clairesunstudio/mayflower-docs/docs/components/molecules/tooltip.md

 ### Accessibility & Best Practices

+The label for the tool tip should be obvious to be an interactive element to the user.

-Tooltip should be recognized by assisitive technology.
+Tooltip should be recognized by assisitive technologies.
 The user should be able to access its content either with keyboard, mouse or touch interaction.